jupyter/security/nf-security-committee.md

             2. Submits quarterly reports to the board of directors
 ### Meetings

-1. The committee should have written communication about the state of security at minimum bi-weekly.
-2. W

-1. The security committee meets at least monthly.
+1. The security committee meets at least monthly in a non-publicly to discuss current security issues at hand.
+2. The security committee should make efforts to also regularly meet publicly to discuss best practices and
 2. A majority of the committee members shall constitute a quorum.

 ### Committee Reports